CharlieJo42/Unit4Project/README.md

 (Name: pending)

-Goal: create a blog site where a user can login to a specific blog
+Goal: create a blog site where a user can register for and then login to a specific blog, write new blog entries (which can then be saved, edited, or deleted).

 Tech: Rails and React